erlang/otp/INSTALL-WIN32.md

 However, if you feel comfortable with the environment and build system, and have all the necessary tools, you have a great opportunity to make the Erlang/OTP distribution for Windows better.
-Please submit any suggestions and patches to the appropriate mailing lists (see
-<http://www.erlang.org/faq.html>) to let them find their way into the next
-version of Erlang.
+Please submit any suggestions and patches to the appropriate [mailing lists] [1] to let them find their way into the next version of Erlang.
 If making changes to the build system (like makefiles etc) please bear in mind that the same makefiles are used on Unix/VxWorks/OSEDelta, so that your changes don't break other platforms.
 That of course goes for C-code too, system specific code resides in the `$ERL_TOP/erts/emulator/sys/win32` and `$ERL_TOP/erts/etc/win32` directories mostly.
 The `$ERL_TOP/erts/emulator/beam directory` is for common code.

 Before the R9C release of Erlang/OTP, the Windows release was built partly on a Unix (Solaris) box and partly on a Windows box, using Perl